Bhikkhu: Mahayana

 Monastics take their vows for life but can renounce them and return to non-monastic life and even take the vows again later.
 A person can take them up to three times or seven times in one life, depending on the particular practices of each school of discipline; after that, the sangha should not accept them again.
 In this way, Buddhism keeps the vows "clean".
-It is possible to keep them or to leave this lifestyle, but it is considered extremely negative to break these vows.
+It is possible to keep them or to leave this lifestyle, but breaking these vows requires confession and expiation.

+In Tibetan Buddhism, the upāsaka, pravrajyā and bhikṣu ordinations are traditionally taken at ages six, fourteen and twenty-one or older, respectively.
+Tibetan Buddhism also includes a system of non-celibate clergy, called Ngakpas.
+These Tibetan clergy may still be called "lamas", but they do not follow the monastic Vinaya precepts.
+Nevertheless, all Tibetan Buddhists may still take additional vows not related to Vinaya ordination, including the Bodhisattva vows, tantric samaya vows and others, which are also open to laypersons in most instances.